 while movement and methodical physical exercise save it and preserve it.

-Pranayama: The Icing on the Human Breathing Cake
+Part III: Pranayama, The Icing on the Human Breathing Cake

 Ok, I admit it’s a disgusting title if you take it literally, but the metaphor is what matters here.
 Pranayama, like yoga asana, assumes people are breathing well prior to practicing it.